Will Canada's Real Estate Market Get Trumped?

 The sentiment that Vancouver real estate will not see much effect as a result of Trump's win was echoed in a piece published by the Toronto Star.
 In a statement from Canadian Real Estate Association chief economist Gregory Klump, "It's too early to know what it means for Canadian housing markets.
 Nobody knows what it means for the Canadian economy writ large, let alone housing markets across the country."

 It could however, make Canada look "more attractive" to American buyers looking for investment property.
 Canada's welcoming, tolerant stance in the face of Trump's increasingly secular sentiments could provide a breath of fresh air for our American neighbours.
-Personally, I have seen an increase in inquiries from American residents looking at purchasing either a second home or an investment property in BC.
-With a strong US dollar, even the 15% non resident tax, is not proving to be much of a concern for our friends south of the border.
+Personally, I have seen an increase in inquiries from American residents looking at purchasing either a second home or an investment property in B.C.
+With a strong U.S. dollar, even the 15 per cent non-resident tax is not proving to be much of a concern for our friends south of the border.

 Follow HuffPost Canada Blogs on Facebook